 Each trek is different, but on average, it takes about 225 pounds of total luggage per trekker to get to Kilimanjaro’s peak and back, including:

-We strictly follow the Kilimanjaro Porters Assistance Project (KPAP) porter load weight limit of 20 kilograms (44-pounds), weighing bags before and during every climb.
+Thomson strictly follows the Kilimanjaro Porters Assistance Project (KPAP) porter load weight limit of 20 kilograms (44-pounds), weighing bags before and during every climb.

-That’s just one item from KPAP’s list of porter treatment guidelines; we comply with or exceed every standard.
+That’s just one item from KPAP’s list of porter treatment guidelines; Thomson complies with or exceeds every standard.

 Making Camp Each Day